 Our dynamic professors have a strong tradition of teaching and mentoring excellent students at both the undergraduate and graduate level.
 Our faculty have won numerous Killam Teaching Prize awards, the highest teaching honour bestowed by UBC, as well as several research awards.
-The department has also recently hosted and edited key journals for the field, including the Canadian Review of Sociology (flagship journal of the Canadian Sociological Association, UBC will also begin co-hosting (with Purdue University) the ASA‘s Journal of Health and Social Behavior ; Sociological Theory ; and the Journal of Comparative Family Studies.
+The department has also recently hosted and edited key journals for the field, including the Canadian Review of Sociology (flagship journal of the Canadian Sociological Association) ; Journal of Health and Social Behavior ; Sociological Theory ; and the Journal of Comparative Family Studies.
 In addition, we host the Sojourners Undergraduate Journal of Sociology, promoting the work of emerging sociologists (current co-editors in Chief: Andy Holmes and Emma Russo).

 Complementing their scholarly activities, many of our faculty members are active public intellectuals, appearing in international, national, and regional radio, television, print, and internet outlets.
 Many also have numerous connections to universities, research centres, policy tanks, government bodies, and other organizations in Asia, Europe, the United States, and beyond.
 Our graduate students also have a record for making a difference, and they participate actively in the intellectual life of the department.
 In addition to their public appearances, they co-author papers with faculty, present at professional association meetings, and contribute to undergraduate teaching.

 An exciting distinguished speaker series brings to our campus some of the most exciting sociologists in the world.
 Our newsletter keeps us connected to over 3,000 of our alumni.

 Overall, the Department’s research and teaching specializations fall in seven broad areas, with many faculty members pursuing their work in comparative and international fashion:

 - Gender and Sexuality

 - Knowledge, Culture and Power